 That’s all the fuel needed to make my Wilson blood boil, but not in the way you might think.
 His plan would backfire, because this was one little dock worker that would not be so easily run off.
 Other boat crews showed their support by bringing food and drink while I operated the crane.
 A captain from Florida brought me cool slices of cantaloupe; another brought a sandwich and cookies.
 Their support gave me the drive to hang on.

-That evening, Timmy sent Greg out to ask me if I could make potato salad.
-While Timmy and Greg shot the breeze, drank sodas and prepared steaks for the grill, I made potato salad and enjoyed about thirty minutes of AC.
-After the potato salad was done, Timmy sent me back outside.
+That evening, Timmy sent Craig out to ask me if I could make potato salad.
+While the two of them shot the breeze, drank sodas and prepared steaks for the grill, I made potato salad and enjoyed about thirty minutes of AC.
+After the potato salad was done, Timmy sent me straight back outside.
 When the steaks were done, I went inside to eat and heard, “Nobody told you to come eat.”
 And back outside I went.